-Effective upon ratification, Police Service Technicians will be provided a dry cleaning allowance each year of the agreement in the amount of \$550.00.
-One-half (1⁄2) shall be paid on a pro-rata basis on or about October 1st, and April 1st.
-There shall be no dry cleaning allowance after October 20182021, unless and until there is a new agreement in effect providing for such allowance.
+Effective upon ratification, Police Service Technicians will be provided a dry cleaning allowance each year of the agreement in the amount of 550.00.
+One-half ( $\frac{1}{2}$ ) shall be paid on a pro-rata basis on or about October 1st, and April 1st.

 Effective upon ratification, Police Service Technicians shall receive one hundred (\$100.00) dollars annual leather allowance, to be paid within the first quarter of the fiscal year.
-There shall be no leather allowance after October 20182021, unless and until there is a new agreement in effect providing for such allowance.